Updated in 2022.

-My brother and sister-in-law with their 1-year-old daughter joined us at Beavers Bend, as did my mom.
+My brother and sister-in-law and their 1-year-old daughter joined us at Beavers Bend, as did my mom.
 With three young children in our group, the nap schedules kept at least some of us close to the cabin a lot of the time.
 The kids didn’t seem to mind.
-I think they would have been content simply exploring the wooded area immediately around our cabin, playing outside and collecting pine cones and interesting rocks.
+I think they would have been content simply exploring the wooded area immediately around our cabin, playing outside, and collecting pinecones and interesting rocks.
 But we also found some great places and activities in and around the state park that everyone enjoyed.

 Approximately half of the trail follows along Beaver Creek, where our kids had a blast walking on the rocks in the creek and watching for minnows, tadpoles, and water striders.

 The trail also takes you through lots and lots of trees (it is the “Tree Trail,” after all!), and we had fun trying to spot animal caves among the trees along the path.

 Our kids were also constantly on the lookout for beavers—even though we learned during our trip that Beavers Bend State Park is named after a man called John Beavers, not the animals!